-- 3.1 A listed entity should:

-- a) have a code of conduct for its directors, senior executives and employees; and

-- b) disclose that code or a summary of it.
+Recom mendation detail Comply Yes/No 3.1 A listed entity should: a) have a code of conduct for its directors, senior executives and employees; and b) disclose that code or a summary of it.
+Yes

 As part of the Board's commitment to maintaining a proper system of corporate governance, the Company has adopted a Code of Conduct to guide directors, officers and employees in carrying out their duties and responsibilities.
 The Code of Conduct outlines the obligations incumbent upon each director, officer and employee, including compliance with all corporate governance practices and documents approved by the Board from time to time.
 The Code of Conduct also encourages the reporting of any unlawful or unethical behaviour.
-The Code of Conduct is included as part of the Corporate Governance Charter (Section A5) on the Company's website, www.renascor.com.au/company.
+The Code of Conduct is included as part of the Corporate Governance Charter (Section A5) on the Company's website, www.renascor.com.au/corporate-governance/.